mila-iqia/mila-docs/docs/Theory_cluster_batch_scheduling.rst

 Admin policy will determine what those exact limits are for a particular cluster or user and whether they are hard or soft limits.

-The way soft limits are enforced is using preemption, which means that when another job needs the resources that your job is using your job will receive a signal that it needs to save its state and exit.
+The way soft limits are enforced is using preemption, which means that when another job with higher priority needs the resources that your job is using your job will receive a signal that it needs to save its state and exit.
 It will be given a certain amount of time to do this (the grace period, which may be 0s) and then forcefully terminated if it is still running.

 Depending on the workload manager in use and the cluster configuration a job that is preempted like this may be automatically rescheduled to have a chance to finish or it may be up to the job to reschedule itself.

-The other limit you can encounter with a job that goes over job limits.
+The other limit you can encounter with a job that goes over its declared limits.
 When you schedule a job, you declare how much resources it will need (RAM, CPUs, GPUs, ...).
-Some of those may have default values and not explicitely defined.
+Some of those may have default values and not be explicitely defined.
 For certain types of devices, like GPUs, access to units over your job limit is made unavailable.
 For others, like RAM, usage is monitored and your job will be terminated if it goes too much over.
 This makes it important to ensure you estimate resource usage accurately.

 ..
 This should be somewhere else, but I don't know where.